 4. Visiting Massanutten Virginia with Kids

-A week at Massanutten Resort in McGaheysville, Virginia is the best way to spend a vacation with kids under the age of 10.
+A week at Massanutten Resort in McGaheysville, Virginia another of what we consider the best vacations for kids under 10.
 With so much to do, you’ll be scrambling to fit it all in.

 5. Historic Jamestowne & a Powhatan Indian Village